NVIDIA/NeMo/README.rst

 Windows Computers
 ~~~~~~~~~~~~~~~~~

-One of the options is using Windows Subsystem for Linux (WSL).
+To install the Windows Subsystem for Linux (WSL), run the following code in PowerShell.

-To install WSL:

-- In PowerShell, run the following code:

 .. code-block:: shell

     wsl --install
     # [note] If you run wsl --install and see the WSL help text, it means WSL is already installed.

-Learn more about installing WSL at `Microsoft's official documentation <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
+To learn more about installing WSL, refer to `Microsoft's official documentation <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

-After Installing your Linux distribution with WSL:
+After installing your Linux distribution with WSL, two options are available:

   - **Option 1:** Open the distribution (Ubuntu by default) from the Start menu and follow the instructions.
   - **Option 2:** Launch the Terminal application.
 Download it from `Microsoft's Windows Terminal page <https://learn.microsoft.com/en-us/windows/terminal>`_ if not installed.